cypress-io/circleci-orb/CONTRIBUTING.md

 # Contributing Guide

+I am a contributor making an intentional edit to this file. disregard as pull request will ultimately be closed.

 This repo leverages the CircleCI _orb-tools_ orb as part of the [Orb Development Kit](https://circleci.com/docs/2.0/orb-author/#orb-development-kit).
 It provides a full suite of jobs for packing, validating, reviewing, and testing and deploying the orb to the orb registry.

 ## Development